What Do I Need to Tell the Doctor?

 To provide the best care, your doctor must understand you as a person and know what your life is like.
 The doctor may ask about where you live, what you eat, how you sleep, what you do each day, what activities you enjoy, what your sex life is like, and if you smoke or drink.
 Be open and honest with your doctor.
 It will help him or her to understand your medical conditions fully and recommend the best treatment choices for you.

-For More Information About What Information to Give the Doctor
+For More Information About What to Tell the Doctor

 National Library of Medicine